rafal-majewski/random-text-generator-js/README.md

 Throughout the documentation I will be saying that the generator generates `words` that are made out of `characters` but don't worry if you want to generate texts, just put words instead of characters and you will get sentences 😉.

+Note: Generated words in some examples may look odd, that's because of not sufficient amout of learning data.
+The more learning data you provide the better the results.

 - [Obtaining](#obtaining)
 - [How does it work](#how-does-it-work)
 - [Getting Started](#getting-started)